Shire of Tallangatta

 The Shire of Tallangatta was a local government area about 340 km northeast of Melbourne, the state capital of Victoria, Australia.
 The shire covered an area of 4090.72 km2, and existed from 1869 until 1994.

 History

 Tallangatta was first incorporated as the Towong Road District on 12 March 1869, and was proclaimed the Shire of Towong on 1 May 1874.
 In October 1920, the Corryong Riding and part of the Murray Riding split away to form the Shire of Upper Murray.
-On 8 March 1974, the shire was renamed Tallangatta.
+On 8 March 1974, the shire was renamed from Towong to Tallangatta.

 On 18 November 1994, the Shire of Tallangatta was abolished, and along with the Shire of Upper Murray, was merged into the newly created Shire of Towong — hence restoring the original pre-1920 entity.

 Wards

 Tallangatta was divided into three ridings, each of which elected three councillors: